flutter/news_toolkit/README.md

 - implements best practices for news apps based on [Google News Initiative research](https://newsinitiative.withgoogle.com/info/assets/static/docs/nci/nci-playbook-en.pdf)
 - allows publishers to monetize immediately with pre-built Google Ads and subscription services

-To preview the [available features](#available-features) in this app, run the example app using this template in the [Google News Project](https://github.com/flutter/news_template/blob/main/google_news_project/README.md) folder by following the setup steps in the project's README.
+To preview the [available features](#available-features) in this app, run the example app using this template in the [Flutter News Project](https://github.com/flutter/news_template/blob/main/google_news_project/README.md) folder by following the setup steps in the project's README.

-## Google News Mason Template
+## Flutter News Mason Template

-[Google News Template](https://github.com/flutter/news_template/blob/main/google_news_template/README.md) is a [mason](https://pub.dev/packages/mason) template generated from google_news_project.
+[Flutter News Toolkit](https://github.com/flutter/news_template/blob/main/google_news_template/README.md) is a [mason](https://pub.dev/packages/mason) template generated from google_news_project.

 ## Available Features

-The Google News Template was crafted to support a variety of news-oriented features.
+The Flutter News Toolkit was crafted to support a variety of news-oriented features.
 This feature list and product design was generated from real publisher feedback and direction.
 Although this list is not all-encompassing, it offers a feature-rich starting point for your own unique news application:

 - Ready-to-go core services (e.g. Firebase, [Google Analytics](#google-analytics), Google Ads, FCM or OneSignal, Cloud Run, etc. )
 	- Note that these services can be changed to fit your unique requirements, but would require a development effort.